Health Topics

 Lipoproteins are particles made of protein and fats (lipids).
 They carry cholesterol through your bloodstream to your cells.
 The two main groups of lipoproteins are called HDL (high-density lipoprotein) or "good" cholesterol and LDL (low-density lipoprotein) or "bad" cholesterol.

 Lipoprotein (a) is a type of LDL.
-These lipoproteins carry cholesterol to the cells in your arteries.
+These lipoproteins carry cholesterol to your cells through your arteries (blood vessels that carry oxygen-rich blood from your heart and lungs to your body).
 If you have high levels of LDL particles, cholesterol can build up in your arteries and form blockages called plaques.
-This condition is known as atherosclerosis or "hardening of the arteries."
-It can lead many serious medical conditions including:
+This condition is known as atherosclerosis, or "hardening of the arteries," which means that the arteries thicken and become less flexible.
+It can lead to many serious medical conditions including:

 - Coronary artery disease, narrow or blocked arteries in your heart